Novalnet-AG/orocommerce-payment-integration-novalnet/README.md

 -	giropay
 -	Barzahlen/viacash
 -	Przelewy24
 - eps
 -	PayPal
 -	PostFinance Card
 - PostFinance E-Finance
 - Bancontact
 - Multibanco
 - Online bank transfer
 - Alipay
 - WeChat pay
 - Trustly

 ## Downloads
 Download of Novalnet Payment Bundle for OroCommerce will be done through the following steps:
-1. **Download** the payment bundle from <a href="https://extensions.oroinc.com/orocommerce/extension/novalnet-payment-extension/"> here</a> or <a href="https://www.novalnet.de/kontakt/sales"> contacting us</a>.
+1. **Download** the payment bundle from <a href="https://extensions.oroinc.com/orocommerce/extension/novalnet-payment-extension/"> here</a> or <a href="https://www.novalnet.de/kontakt/sales"> contact us</a>.
 2. Install the Novalnet Payment Bundle to your OroCommerce shop via composer
 3. Include Merchant Details in the shop admin panel
 4. Activate & configure the preferred payment types in your shop admin panel